gh123man/cgo-rust-perf-test/README.md

 - rust toolchain
 - go toolchain

-That's it to run the benchmarks, just run `cargo build` first.
+That's it to run the benchmarks, just run `./build.sh` first.

+TODO - `build.sh` does not exist yet and also can I set the `LDFLAGS` automagically with `GOOS` maybe?

 To run the test scripts